cryptostorage/cryptostorage.com/README.md

 # Contact

-To report a bug or request a feature, please submit an issue to https://github.com/cryptostorage/cryptostorage.com/issues.
+For bug reports and feature requests, please submit an issue to https://github.com/cryptostorage/cryptostorage.com/issues.

 For community discussion, please join the conversation on Reddit at https://reddit.com/r/cryptostorage.